conjuncts/conjuncts.github.io/src/content/blog/3-partial.md

 Depending on what is held constant, we refer to *completely different functions*!
 And if we aren't careful, they both would share the same name "P"!

+This exactly highlights why parentheticals are used.
+Without them, $\pd{P}{T}$ would be ambiguous.
+But this also explains why parentheticals are not used in mathematics.
+Math people work with the function directly, and in that case, it is also unambiguous!

 Note: this ambiguity with compositions and partial derivatives has been previously been covered excellently by [EpsilonDelta](https://www.youtube.com/watch?v=QFHSHhpbo00) -- [twice](https://www.youtube.com/watch?v=mICbKwwHziI).
 I recommend!